Rivermate logo

 This is the long-term visa required for foreigners who intend to live and/or work in Bulgaria.
 A Type D visa is essentially the entry visa for those who have secured a work permit (or another basis for long-term stay such as study, family reunification).
 It is typically issued for 6 to 12 months depending on the purpose—for example, certain applicants like students or researchers may get up to one year.
 To qualify for a Type D, applicants must show they have a reason for long-term stay and the means to support themselves.
 Requirements include proof of accommodation in Bulgaria, valid health insurance, and sufficient financial resources (at least the monthly minimum wage in funds).
 Importantly, an in-person interview at the Bulgarian embassy or consulate is mandatory when applying for a Type D visa.
 Once approved, the Type D visa allows the individual to travel to Bulgaria, where they can then obtain a residence permit to legally reside and work.

 In summary, short trips (up to 90 days) may only require a Type C visa (or none at all for visa-exempt nationals), but anyone relocating for work needs a Type D long-stay visa in addition to a work permit.
-Note that Bulgaria is not part of the Schengen Area, so Schengen visas are not applicable for entry into Bulgaria; you must obtain a Bulgarian visa if required.
+Note that since Bulgaria is part of the Schengen Area, a valid Schengen visa allows entry into Bulgaria.

 Types of Work Permits in Bulgaria for Foreign Employees